 DPPS: Disney Park Pass System

-The Disney Park Pass System is a new reservation system that was implemented by Walt Disney World in 2020 in response to the COVID-19 pandemic.
-Under this system, guests must have both valid theme park admission and a park reservation in order to enter a WDW theme park.
+The Disney Park Pass System was implemented in 2020 in response to the COVID-19 pandemic.
+Under this system, guests had to have both a valid theme park admission and a park reservation to enter a WDW theme park.
+While this system has gone away for date-based tickets, it's still required for certain tickets including Annual Passes and Disney Military Salute tickets.
 It's important to note that park reservations are subject to availability and may sell out quickly, especially during peak times or holidays.
 Guests should make their park reservations as early as possible to ensure they can visit their preferred park on their preferred date.

-For guests staying at any of the on-site hotels in Walt Disney World, the Early Theme Park Entry has replaced the morning Extra Magic Hours (EMH).
-With ETPE, guests can enter any of the four theme parks 30 minutes before the official opening time.
-However, Extended Evening Hours are available only a few days a week and are exclusive to guests staying at Deluxe and Deluxe Villa resorts.
-During EEH, these guests can enjoy additional time in the parks after regular closing hours.
+For guests staying at any of the on-site hotels in Walt Disney World, Early Theme Park Entry (ETPE) lets guests enter any of the four theme parks 30 minutes before the official opening time.
+However, Extended Evening Theme Park Hours are available only a few days a week and are exclusive to guests staying at Deluxe and Deluxe Villa resorts.
+During EETPH, these guests can enjoy additional time in the parks after regular closing hours.

 MB: MagicBands

 MagicBands are wristbands that utilize RFID (radio-frequency identification) technology and are used for various functions across the Walt Disney World Resort.
-These functions include unlocking your Disney Resort hotel room, entering theme parks, accessing Genie+ attractions, making purchases and linking your Disney PhotoPass photos to your account.
+These functions include unlocking your Disney Resort hotel room, entering theme parks, accessing Lightning Lane Multi Pass and Single Pass attractions, making purchases and linking your Disney PhotoPass photos to your account.

 PP: Disney PhotoPass